Manhattanization: Miami

-The term "Manhattanization" has been used to describe the 2003–2008 boom of real estate developments in Miami that brought the construction of more than 50 high rise buildings throughout the city.
-As conditions in Latin America destabilized, many of Latin America's elites sought refuge in the city, especially in the Brickell area where Latin American money flows into many of the construction projects taking place there.
+The term "Manhattanization" has been used to describe the 2003–2008 boom of real estate developments in Miami that brought the construction of more than 50 high-rise buildings throughout the city.
+As conditions in Latin America destabilized, many of Latin America's elites sought refuge in the city, especially in the Brickell area where Latin American money poured into the development of many of the urban center's condos.
 A second housing market boom took place in Miami from 2012 to present (As of March 2024).
 Along with the over ten thousand residential units added, the downtown area saw a revitalization and an increased prevalence of walking and public transport usage, similar to Manhattan.
 Miami is sometimes likened to a "southern Manhattan" not only for its high rises, but for its large financial district.
 Miami is now the US city with the third most skyscrapers (behind New York City and Chicago).